 WCPSS received over \$475.9 million in one-time resources due to the COVID-19 pandemic.
 These resources provided support for the system to respond to the unique circumstances during this time.
-The proposed budget shifts \$22.9 million of recurring costs for behavioral health supports, building substitutes, and extended care for bus riders from one-time federal funding to local funding.
-This completes the fiscal transition.
+The proposed budget shifts \$16.4 million of recurring costs for behavioral health supports and building substitutes from one-time federal funding to local funding.
+There is \$4 million dollars remaining to complete the fiscal transition in 2025-26.